Aleschio/Markdown-GDD/index.md

 player has to upgrade food production ,build pest controll towers and collect appearing resources

-after 1 minute, first wave of pests appear second wave will activate the "pest button" wich will send aditional pests to both players (this button has a cooldown and is available to both players indipendenty) waves are equally distributed to both players when one player have all fields completely infected, pests will divide 80:20 with more pests attacking player with healthlier food production
+after 1 minute, first wave of pests appear waves are equally distributed to both players when one player have all fields completely infected, pests will divide 80:20 with more pests attacking player with healthlier food production